 Pre Rope Dropping Jedi Training: Trials of the Temple

 We know very little about Jedi Training, but we get that it is a big thing on many people’s lists.
 Best we can gather, if you want to do Jedi Training, you should sign up as early as possible.
-As of November 2018, signups started once the turnstiles opened before rope drop.
+As of February 2019, signups were available once the turnstiles opened before rope drop.
 You need the participating children with you to sign up over at Indiana Jones Outpost.

 Rope Dropping Rock ‘n’ Roller Coaster